bovreuil/garmin-collector/README.md

 ### Garmin API Issues

 * Garmin may rate limit requests - the collector includes basic error handling
+* Stress and body battery collection failures are logged as warnings but don't block other data collection
 * If you encounter frequent authentication failures, Garmin may have flagged your IP
 * Consider running the collector from a different network if issues persist